 This mix of travelogue and architectural study tracks eminent architect Adjaye's journeys to 53 African cities in an effort to document the continent's built environment.
 The volume features plenty of photography and numerous interesting structures, such as the expressive water towers of Bamako and the modernist villas of Nouakchott, bur Adjaye's aim is to capture the overall built traits of a place.

 — Publishers Weekly

-David Adjaye has offices in London, New York, and Berlin.
-His previous books include David Adjaye: Houses and David Adjaye: Making Public Buildings.
+David Adjaye has offices in London, New York, and Berlin, and his public buildings have brought him international critical acclaim.
+His previous books are David Adjaye: Houses and David Adjaye: Making Public Buildings.

 Peter Allison has curated exhibitions on contemporary Austrian architecture and new architecture from London.
 He contributes to a number of international publications and teaches in London.